 Genetic Factors and Family History

-- Genetic mutations like BRCA1 and BRCA2 significantly increase the risk of breast cancer.
+- Genetic mutations like BRCA1 and BRCA2 significantly increase the risk of breast cancer by age.

 - Family history of the disease, especially in close relatives, can elevate one’s susceptibility to developing breast cancer.